typoman/vimconfig/README.md

 `\a`  match all the words under cursor
 `y`   yank (copy)\
-`ysiw<t>` adds a \<t\> around the current word, <t> could be anything
+`ysiw<t>` adds a \<t\> around the current word, <t> could be anything `ds'` delete the character ' sorrounding the word under the cursor